GoogleCloudPlatform/python-runtime/runtime/README.md

 When building your application docker image, `ONBUILD` triggers:

 - Create a new virtualenv under the `/env` directory in the container
-- Fetch the dependencies listed in `requirements.txt` into the virtualenv using `pip install` and cache them appropriatly.
+- Fetch the dependencies listed in `requirements.txt` into the virtualenv using `pip install` and leverage docker caching appropriately
 - Copy the application sources under the `/app` directory in the container